 The term “slipped disc” is often all-encompassing of both disc prolapse (bulging) and disc protrusion (herniation).
 Symptoms of slipped discs include:

 - Stiffness or pain in the spinal area

 - Pain in the legs, feet, or buttocks caused by pressure on nerves

-If you are experiencing any of these symptoms, Myshka Chiropractic can help.
-We will perform a thorough evaluation to determine the origin of your pain or problem.
-Request an appointment online, and get started toward a pain-free future!
+If you are experiencing any symptoms related to bulging or slipped discs, Myshka Chiropractic can help.
+We will perform a thorough evaluation to determine the origin of your pain or problem, and develop a treatment plan tailored to your needs.
+Request an appointment online today, and get started toward a pain-free future!